goncalo22/SkyrimNet-GamePlugin/docs/Features/GameMaster.md

 | **GameMaster Continuous Scene Cooldown** | 6s | Cooldown between narration lines when in **continuous mode** (e.g., storytelling scenes). |

 ---

+**The Game master Action Cooldown controls the frequency of autonomous npc conversations, so lower it if you desire higher frequency of npc chatting.**

 ## 🕹️ GameMaster Controls – Hotkeys & Manual Features